 The TED will summarize the results of the analysis and prepare a recommendation report.
-In whichever form is appropriate, at a minimum, tThe recommendation report will consist of a summary of the scoping meeting, data collected, analysis conducted, preliminary findings, and recommended traffic calming measures.
-TED shall make the report available as a pdf on the City website.
-The applicant shall make the report available to all affected households and shall provide the city with signed forms acknowledging that affected neighborhood associations registered with the City Office of Neighborhood Coordination and households have been either provided the report or told how to access it.
-The applicant should widely distribute the recommendation report to all households within the identified permit area.
+The recommendation report will consist of a summary of the scoping meeting, data collected, analysis conducted, preliminary findings, and recommended traffic calming measures.
+TED shall make the report available as a pdf on the City website and provide the report via e-mail to the applicant.
+The applicant shall provide the TED with a form signed, by that applicant, acknowledging that they have provided the report to all affected neighborhood associations registered with the City Office of Neighborhood Coordination, and that they have attempted to contact all households in the petition area to either provide the report or information on how to access it on the City website.
+An example of this form is provided in Part VI of this document.